-Sunderland Broom men’s first team suffered a 2-1 home defeat against a youthful and energetic Durham University team.
+Sunderland Broom men's first team suffer 2-1 home defeat against a youthful and energetic Durham University team.

 The visiting side started brightly and their athleticism tested Sunderland at first.

 But the home team held firm particularly after solid work from Andrew Scollen and Neil Sparrowhawk at the back.

 Sunderland quickly adapted and limited the chances for the opposition and they created an excellent chance themselves after skipper Sam Middleton broke down play in midfield, slipped it left to Matthew Dench who ran and made the return pass to the back post where Sam Middleton had made a lung busting run and dove in at the back post only to see his shot go an inch wide.